gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 The nihilist says: there is no meaning.
-Camus says: the question of meaning is the most urgent question there is — which is exactly the opposite of nihilism.
+Camus says: the question of meaning is the most urgent question there is, which is exactly the opposite of nihilism.

-**The absurd is not meaninglessness.**
+The absurd is not meaninglessness.

-The absurd is a *relation* —
+It is a relation,
 a confrontation between two things:

-1. The human demand for clarity, meaning, unity — the need to understand, to find coherence, to have the world answer back when you question it.
+1. The human demand for clarity, meaning, unity, the need to understand, to find coherence, to have the world answer back when you question it.

-2. The world's silence —
+2. The world's silence,
 its total indifference
 to that demand.

 *"The absurd is born of the confrontation between the human need and the unreasonable silence of the world."*

 Neither term alone produces the absurd.
 A human being without the need for meaning: no absurd.
 A silent world with no one demanding answers: no absurd.

-The absurd requires both —
+The absurd requires both,
 the demand and the silence,
 in permanent, irresolvable confrontation.

-**The absurd is not a conclusion.**
+The absurd is not a conclusion.
 It is a starting point.

-Once you have recognized the absurd — once you have seen that the world will not give you what you are asking for — the question is: what do you do with that recognition?
+Once you have recognized the absurd, once you have seen that the world will not give you what you are asking for, the question is: what do you do with that recognition?

 Camus identifies three possible responses:

 **1. Physical suicide:**
 Eliminate the human term of the equation.
-No more human demand → no more absurd.
+No more human demand, no more absurd.

 Camus rejects this.
-It is not a solution — it is an evasion.
+It is not a solution.
+It is an evasion.
 It destroys the consciousness
 that recognized the absurd
 rather than confronting the recognition.

 **2. Philosophical suicide:**
-Leap to faith —
+Leap to faith,
 to God, to transcendence, to any system that claims to resolve the tension by providing meaning from outside.

-Camus rejects this too —
+Camus rejects this too, more forcefully.
-more forcefully, perhaps.
 It is intellectual dishonesty: the recognition of the absurd is real, and papering over it with faith